Educ00/mdisc-2425/docs/mdisc/us13_algorithm_documentation.md

 ```
 4. **Data Structure Initialization:**
     - Initialize `distances`, `predecessors`, and a priority queue.
 Set all distances to infinity except the origin, which is zero.
+    - The priority queue is a key component of Dijkstra's algorithm, as it efficiently selects the unvisited node with the smallest distance at each step.
+This ensures that we always process the most promising nodes first, leading to optimal path discovery.
 ```java
 // Inicializa estruturas de dados
 Map<Node, Double> distances = new HashMap<>();